 If boredom is part of the motivation, it is afflicting even those with the lifestyle MAGA seeks to impose on others.
 60% of Trump supporters Pew polled think society is better off if people prioritize getting married and having kids.
 We don’t know how many of them are Ryan Borgwardts looking for escape from the “traditional” family life they valorize.
 We do know lots are married with children, financially secure, and think they’re living in a hellscape.

 Hammett’s Flitcraft was a homeowner with a new car in his driveway “and the rest of the appurtenances of successful American living,” but it wasn’t enough to make him feel alive.
 Ryan Borgwardt was willing to trade his life for an online paramour compelling enough to make throwing away his business and ghosting his family seem like a good idea.
-Then he pursued a plot worthy of a noir thriller: taking our insurance, staging the scene, getting a new passport, wiping his laptop.
+Then he pursued a plot worthy of a noir thriller: taking out insurance, staging the scene, getting a new passport, wiping his laptop.
 His real life could not compete.
 Similarly, some 2024 voters were made dissatisfied enough to be eager for a chaos agent like Trump— maybe because they spend too much time consuming fiction.

 Choosing Fantasy